-The instructional methods employed to achieve these objectives are dominated by clinical teaching direct observation.
+Additional instruction in patient care and to a lesser degree medical knowledge comes through clinical cases delivered by the trainees.
 Faculty supervision is one-on-one in the first year with an increasing graded level of responsibility that is commensurate with the abilities of the trainee as they move towards completion of their training.
 Trainees are, of course, expected to perform those operations appropriate with their skill level but are also required to participate in the clinic at least once a week and work with the mid level providers to deliver efficient, timely, evidence-based and cost-effective postoperative care.

 The rotations are structured to allow trainees to gain exposure to the various clinical materials necessary to gain competence in all six core competencies.
 Rotation structure is based on educational needs as the primary determinant and is organized to fit the specific needs of the general thoracic track and the cardiothoracic track position.
 Service needs are achieved through the judicious use of mid level providers.

-The small group teaching session is a 1 year repeating curriculum and has 9 sessions assigned to General Thoracic Surgery, 100 to Cardiac Surgery, 2 sessions to Congenital Surgery, along with two mock oral exams built into the curriculum Each session will be moderated by at least one faculty member.
-Readings will be assigned and the focus of the two hour session will be on clinical decision making.
+The small group teaching session is a 1 year repeating curriculum and has 16 sessions assigned to General Thoracic Surgery, 18 to Cardiac Surgery, and 7 simulation labs, along with two mock oral exams built into the curriculum.
+Each session will be moderated by at least one faculty member.
+Readings will be assigned, and the focus of the two hour session will be on clinical decision making.
 Simulation sessions are built into the curriculum.

 The multidisciplinary conferences and the morbidity and mortality conferences are self-evident.
 The weekly case presentations at MD Anderson allows trainees to choose a topic of their choice based on a recent clinical scenario.
 The evaluation and management of the patient are reviewed and expanded upon.
 In addition, there is a monthly journal club that is somewhat unique in that its primary goal is to develop the tools necessary to access the literature and perform an evidence based analysis of clinical questions.